huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] 6 Months
 - [x] Five Years

-#### What Federation enemy once |assimilated" Captain Picard and turned him into Locutus on "Star Trek: The Next Generation"?
+#### What Federation enemy once "assimilated" Captain Picard and turned him into Locutus on "Star Trek: The Next Generation"?

 - [ ] Klingons
 - [x] Borg